 Price list for NGS services

 Next Generation Sequencing on the Illumina machines is a three-part process that consists of sample preparation (sequencing libraries construction), sequencing run and data analysis.
 The three services may be priced and provided either as a whole or separately.
-Different rates apply to the following user groups: internal academics (CeNT and UW) and external academics.
-Additional services are also available upon request.
+Different rates apply to the following user groups: internal academics (CeNT and UW), external academics and commercial collaboration.
+Please contact us for pricing.
+Additional services on request are also available.